Best walking trousers for 2025 | Tested by experts over thousands of miles

 How do I clean my walking trousers?

-In order to keep the material breathable and maintain its water repellency (if it has it), use Grangers or Nikwax gear cleaner (below) instead of regular laundry detergnet, which leaves behind residue and inhibts the peformance of technical fabrics.
+In order to keep the material breathable and maintain its water repellency (if it has a DWR coating), use Grangers or Nikwax gear cleaner (below) instead of regular laundry detergnet, which leaves behind residue and inhibits the peformance of technical fabrics.